sebacordero/block-colour/README.md

-# block-colour
-The Bitcoin Color of the Block
+# block-colour: The Bitcoin Color of the Block

 This idea was motivated by this tweet: https://twitter.com/moon33_blue/status/1663274907701002271?s=20